ALL Metrics

 The red horizontal line represents the sample size from the single time point assessment approach.

-CS_diff(i), CS_mean(i) – i represents the no. of visits used for sample size calculation, i = 3,4,5,6,8,10.
+CS_diff(i), CS_mean(i) – ‘i’ represents the no. of visits used for sample size calculation, and i = 3,4,5,6,8,10.

-AR (1) covariance structure with ‘mean over time’ and ‘mean difference’ contrasts
+AR(1) covariance structure with ‘mean over time’ and ‘mean difference’ contrasts

 The red horizontal line represents the sample size from the single time point assessment approach.

-AR1_diff(i), AR1_mean(i) – i represents the no. of visits used for sample size calculation, i = 3,4,5,6,8,10.
+AR1_diff(i), AR1_mean(i) – ‘i’ represents the no. of visits used for sample size calculation, and i = 3,4,5,6,8,10.

 Results

-Under CS type of variance covariance structure (Figure 1)
+Under CS type of variance covariance structure ( Figure 1)

 All the trend lines for mean difference type of contrast overlaps each other.
 For mean difference type of contrast, the sample size does not change for an increase/decrease in the number of visits.
 It changes with the correlation i.e., highly correlated (rho > 0.5) timepoints would need less sample size as compared to low correlated timepoints.
 Also, for correlation = 0.5 the multiple assessment sample size coincides with that of single time point assessment.

-Under AR(1) type of variance covariance structure (Figure 2)
+Under AR(1) type of variance covariance structure ( Figure 2)

 Under mean over time contrast the multiple time point assessment requires lower sample size as compared to single time point assessment (287 per arm) for correlation greater than 0.35 and the sample size increases as correlation goes below 0.35.
-For correlation 0.35 the sample size coincides with that of single time point assessment for all the cases except the case of 3 timepoints which requires slightly higher sample number.
+For correlation 0.35 the sample size coincides with that of single time point assessment for all the cases except the case of three timepoints which requires slightly higher sample number.

 Whereas for mean difference contrast the multiple time point assessment requires lower sample size as compared to single time point assessment (287 per arm) for correlation greater than 0.7 but requires higher sample size for correlation less than 0.7.